 Day trading is when you hold for less than a day, whereas with swing trading, you usually hold the option from at least overnight to as many days as it takes to hit your resistance zone (profit zone).

-Sometimes it takes a little longer than you want, and you must sell before option decay sets in.
-Then, you lose too much time value.
+Sometimes, it takes a little longer than you want, and you must sell before option decay sets in.
+Then, you need more time value.
 So swing trading a naked call or put creates a race against time.
-Every day the option trades sideways, and you lose a little of the contract’s value.
-When you get closer to the expiration day (the date the option contract dies), the time value drops faster and faster.
+Every day, the option trades sideways, and you lose a little of the contract’s value.
+When you get closer to the expiration date (the date the option contract dies), the time value drops faster and faster.
 Thus, the option “decays” more quickly.

 A lot of folks swing trade options because of the PDT rule.
 The PDT (pattern day trader) rule lets you buy and sell a stock only three times in 5 business days on the same day.
-You must have an account of $25,000 or more to not fall under this rule, which isn’t always easy for new traders just starting.
+You must have an account of $25,000 or more to avoid falling under this rule, which can be challenging for new traders just starting.